 3.3.4.
-GSFIC Constructability and Code Compliance Reviews- General
+GSFIC Constructability, Code Compliance, and Probable Construction Cost Reviews- General

-All projects, in which the construction phase will be administered by GSFIC, are required to have Constructability and Code Compliance reviews.
+All projects, in which the construction phase will be administered by GSFIC, are required to have Constructability, Code Compliance, and Probable Construction Cost reviews.
 Specific requirements for the three project delivery methods; Design-Bid-Build, CM/GC, and Design Build, are addressed below.
-Review comments will be sent directly to the Design Professional with copies to the GSFIC Project Manager, GSFIC Project Executive and the GSFIC project files.
+Review comments will be sent directly to the Design Professional with copies to the GSFIC Project Manager, Using Agency's Authorized Representative and the GSFIC project files.